florentroques/mynotes/README.md

 #Download on App Store & Google Play badges
 App Store: font Myriad Pro for the text "download on the"
 Google Play: font Geneva for the text "GET IT ON"

+#Free.fr
+If issue with error 500 caused by permalinks -> remove .htaccess